 A huge issue for law firm directors is the cost of intervention, which can be very high, and may be reclaimed from directors on a personal basis by the SRA.

 If your law firm is experiencing financial distress and you’re concerned about the future, Real Business Rescue can provide the professional insolvency advice you need.
 We’ll assess your current position, and offer guidance on your best options.
 Call one of the team to arrange a fully confidential, free same-day meeting.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.